 Per state law, Uniform Admissions Policy, TEC 51.803-51.809 requires that all students must meet one of the following college readiness standards for eligibility to be considered for admission at a Texas four-year public institution.

 |English=18, Reading=21, Math=22, Science=24|

 If you are currently attending another college or university and would like to apply for transfer admission to MSU, you must:

 If you have earned fewer than 18 hours of college credit, you must meet freshmen admission requirements and have your high school submit an official copy of your transcript.

 If you are currently attending another institution and would like to take summer classes at MSU, you must:

-If you attended MSU previously but have sat a fall or spring semester or more, you must:
+If you attended MSU previously but have sat out a fall or spring semester or more, you must: